Samarmar2727/airbnb-clone-project/README.md

 🤝 Importance of User-Friendly Design
 A well-designed booking system reduces friction in the user journey, increases conversion rates, and improves customer satisfaction.
 Clear navigation, intuitive interfaces, and responsive design are critical for success.

+Color Styles
+   - Primary: #FF5A5F
+   - Secondary: #008489
+   - Background: #FFFFFF
+   - Text: #222222
+   - Secondary Text: #717171

+  Typography
+    - Primary Font: Circular
+    - Font Weights:
+    - Medium (500) - 16px
+    - Bold (700) - 24px to 32px (for headings)
+    - Book (400) - 14px (for secondary text)
+ط
+ 🤝 Importance of Identifying Design Properties Identifying the design properties of a mockup ensures consistency and efficiency in development.
+It helps developers follow a unified visual style, improves collaboration between designers and developers, and enhances the user experience by maintaining visual harmony across the app.

+ؤ